psi4/psi4/doc/sphinxman/source/optking.rst

     +---------+----------+-------------+---------------------------------+

 * A constrained optimization is performed where the orientation of the two fragments is fixed but the distance between the fragments and all intrafragment coordinates are allowed to relax.
+In this example, the centers of the benzene and thiophene rings are selected for the first reference points.
+  The methyl groups carbon and one hydrogen are selected for the other two reference points on the first fragments.
+For fragment two, two carbons of the benzene ring are chosen for the other reference points.

 .. code-block:: none